GuilhermeGavioli/Authentication/README.md

 Some good learnings were:
 * Connecting backend and frontend, CORS policy.
 * Dealing with deploy issues.
-* Using helmet with react to help CEO.
+* Using helmet with react to help a bit in CEO.